willclarkson/lsstBulgeStaticFOM/mafInstallNotes.md

 I wasn't able to install from source on my regular user account without conflicts, probably due to the various customizations and environment variables I use.
 I also found that the anaconda python on my regular account was causing conflicts with sims_maf.

-I created a new user account for sims_maf and ran the steps logged in as that account.
+As suggested by the documentation, I created a new user account for sims_maf and ran the steps from that account.

 Simply switching in the terminal from my personal account to that account in the terminal (by **su [my-lsst-account]**) failed to